 But for various reasons I used as legitimate excuses, my beautiful house became a disaster over the years, and I lived in a cluttered mess for far too long.
 Thanks to the pending sale of my house, I HAD to do something.
 The house needed to be staged.
 Lucky for me, one of my best friends, Deborah, and her partner Seungee are professional home organizers, so I had her company, Blueprint Your Space, come and do a serious overhaul.

 It was a MAJOR job.
 Every single room was taken apart.
 Contents from every closet, shelf, drawer, cabinet, and other hiding spot were removed and put into three piles: keep, donate, or toss.
 Basically, every single item in the entire house was put through this rigorous scrutiny of keep/donate/toss.
 If you haven’t used it in six months, it’s out.
 And let me tell you, Blueprint Your Space sets a very HIGH bar for what is to be kept.
 If there is a secret to being a clean freak, it is about having fewer things.
 So for actual organization to happen, very few things remained.
 Let’s just say, it is easier to get into Harvard than to make it in that “keep” pile.
 This was a very tough process.
 It was physically, mentally, and emotionally exhausting.
 Letting go is not so easy.
 Especially when it comes to personal possessions.
 With each item, I was asked, “When was the last time you used this?
 When will you use it again?”
 If the answer was more than a month, I had to state a case for why I wanted and needed to keep it (sparing some seasonal items, but even that was highly selective).
+Start building your beautiful shower frameless glass doors now, use Glass Shower Direct’s simple glass shower builder to customize your perfect glass shower and have it shipped to your door directly from the factory.

 The lucky selected few things that were allowed to stay became easier to organize and put away.
 It’s best to use containers of some sort, so that related items can stay together.
 For example, I used to stack jeans on my shelf.
 Now they are rolled up and put in a basket on the shelf, which looks so much neater.
 Baskets were also used for belts, baseball hats, and scarves, while dust bags were utilized for shoes.
 My smaller bags, clutches, and wallets were placed in fabric bins on the shelves.